Quantum algorithms for equational reasoning: Supplementary Materials for

 where $\mathbf{b'}$ and $\mathbf{b''}$ are binary substrings of size $l$ (for operators encoding rules) or $L$ (for the operator encoding the projection on the word $\tilde{\omega}$), and $N$ is the total number of time steps.

 The operators in Eq.~(\ref{eq:expop}) can be implemented in a quantum circuit (see Figure~\ref{fig:w_circuit}).
 First, we use a combination of X gates and a multi-controlled NOT gate to flip an ancilla qubit, conditioned on the local quantum state matching $\ket{\mathbf{b'}}$.
-Next, we apply two-qubit gates with the control qubit being the ancilla to transform the state $\ket{\mathbf{b'}}$ into $e^{-i\theta} \ket{\mathbf{b''}}$.
+Next, we apply two-qubit gates with the control qubit being the ancilla to transform the state $\ket{\mathbf{b'}}$ into $\mathrm{e}^{-i\theta} \ket{\mathbf{b''}}$.
 Finally, we reverse the ancilla operation by applying the same $X$ gates and multi-controlled NOT gate, effectively uncomputing the ancilla.
 Thus, when the operator $ W$ to be implemented corresponds to a rewriting rule $ r$, it requires $\mathcal{O}(w_r)$ gates, where $w_r$ denotes the number of characters the rule acts upon.
 The implementation involves two multi-controlled gates.
 Similarly, if $W$ represents the evolution generated by the projection onto the input state, it requires $\mathcal{O}(L)$ gates, with $L$ being the system size.
 In this case as well, only two multi-controlled gates are needed.
 Multi-controlled gates can be implemented efficiently on universal quantum computers using a linear number of elementary gates and ancilla qubits~\cite{PhysRevA.52.3457}.
 Alternatively, they may be natively supported on certain hardware platforms, such as Rydberg-atom arrays and superconducting circuits~\cite{PhysRevX.10.021054}.
-In both scenarios, simulating the evolution over $N$ steps requires $\mathcal{O}(N (2w\cdot n_r + L))$ gates, where $w$ is the maximum number of characters affected by any rule in the rewriting system.
+In both scenarios, implementing the operator $W$ requires a number of long-range two-qubit gates that scales linearly with the length of the binary string $\mathbf{b'}$.